parseablehq/parseable/README.md

   <br>
 </h4>

-Parseable is a log storage and observability platform for modern, cloud native workloads.
-Parseable is built for high volume log data from sources like Fluent Bit, Logstash etc or directly from applications.
+Parseable is an efficient and scalable log storage and management platform.
+Cloud native by design, Parseable ensures ease of deployment and use.
+It is compatible with standard logging agents like FluentBit, LogStash etc. With object storage as primary storage for Parseable, you get seamless scale and flexibility for ever growing log data.
+Parseable also offers a builtin, intuitive GUI for log query and analysis.

 ## Why Parseable

 * Developer first platform, designed for ease of use and flexibility.